AI in Asset Management: Trends and Challenges in 2025

 Overview of AI Integration in Asset Management

-• Machine Learning: The centerpiece of AI-based asset management.
-It’s based on algorithms that learn patterns and make predictions based on data.
-For instance, an ML model can analyze historical stock prices and predict future movements.
-These predictions help asset managers make informed investment decisions.
+- Machine Learning: ML algorithms learn patterns and make predictions based on data.
+For example, an ML model can analyze historical stock prices to predict future movements, aiding asset managers in making informed investment decisions.

 Use Cases of AI in Asset Management